-- Receive your pay directly into your bank account
+You must receive your pay directly into your bank account.

 It also capped all default charges at £15 and the total cost (interest, fees) of loans at 100% of the original sum.
 This means you’ll never have to pay more than double the amount borrowed.